prettier/prettier/tests/format/markdown/markdown/real-world-case.md

 If you are repeatedly formatting individual files with `prettier`, you will incur a small performance cost when prettier attempts to look up a [configuration file](#configuration-file).
-In order to skip this, you may ask prettier to find the config file once, and re-use it later on.
+In order to skip this, you may ask prettier to find the config file once, and reuse it later on.

 ```bash
 prettier --find-config-path ./my/file.js